Bukama/CodeSnippets/events.md

 * The **event_status** represents the current status of an event.
   It may contain the following values: 0 (outstanding), 1 (success, row gets deleted - _in reality you never see this status, because the deletion happens inside the same transaction_), 3 (in process), -1 (failed after maximum numbers of retries).
 * The **connector_id** is used as an identifier, which allows an _ActivationSpec_ to only select rows with a specific value, e.g. a node name.

+Next to the columns described here, there are more for priority, timeout and current processor.

 ### The _ActivationSpec_ definition